EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: Make sure you are using a Virtual Device running with a **Google APIs target and/or a Google APIs CPU**!

 ## 10. Changelog
+- 5.0.1: Require linking against `SafariServices` and `CoreText` frameworks on iOS as per Google's recommendation.
+Added `loginHint` on iOS.
-- 5.0.0: Android GoogleSignIn SDK (See #193), iOS SDK 4.0.0, iOS compatibility with Facebook authentication plugins, added `familName` and `givenName`.
+- 5.0.0: Android GoogleSignIn SDK (See #193), iOS SDK 4.0.0, iOS compatibility with Facebook authentication plugins, added `familyName` and `givenName`.
 - 4.0.8: Fix for Android 6 where it would crash while asking for permission.
 Thx #166!
 - 4.0.7: Re-added a missing framework for iOS.
 Thx #168!
 - 4.0.6: Updated iOS GoogleSignIn SDK to 2.4.0.
 Thx #153!
-- 4.0.5: Fixed a broken import on iOS
+- 4.0.5: Fixed a broken import on iOS.
-- 4.0.4: Using framework tags again for Android.
+- 4.0.4: Using framework tags again for Android
 - 4.0.3: On iOS `isAvailable` always returns try since that should be fine with the new Google Sign-In framework.
 Re-added imageUrl to the result of Sign-In on iOS.
 - 4.0.1: Login on Android would crash the app if `isAvailable` was invoked beforehand.
 - 4.0.0: Removed the need for `iosApiKey`, reverted Android to Google playservices framework for wider compatibility, documented scopes feature a bit.
 - 3.0.0: Using Google Sign-In for iOS, instead of Google+.
 - 1.1.0: Added `isAvailable`, for issue [#37](https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues/37)
-- 1.0.0: Initial version supporting iOS and Android
+- 1.0.0: Initial version supporting iOS and Android.